01 of 07

 - Fold the strip in half and in half again.

 - Mark the folds in the seam allowance to find even fourths of the strip.

 - Match the marks on the strip to the corners of the front of the pillow.

-For a round pillow - Fold the front panel of the pillow into fourths and mark the fold marks at the edge of the pillow.
-Match the marks with the marks on the ruffle strip.Continue to 5 of 6 below.
+For round pillows, fold the front panel of the pillow into fourths and mark the fold marks at the edge of the pillow.
+Match the marks with the marks on the ruffle strip.Continue to 6 of 7 below.